Current Students

 • Very good English language skills

-Further to these general criteria, PhD applications should also have:
+Further to these general criteria, to be competitive for funded offers, PhD applications should also have:

 • A MSc thesis in one of the areas described above

 Feel free to reach out to me if you are interested in such a position, and meet the criteria outlined above.
 Please include a CV, transcripts (unofficial are fine), and TOEFL or IELTS scores as appropriate.
-Finally, note that our application process is very competitive; meeting the minimum requirements outlined above does not guarantee an offer of admission, or of receiving a funded position.
+Note that the application process at Monash is incredibly competitive; meeting the minimum requirements outlined above does not guarantee an offer of admission, or of receiving a funded position.

 Finally, please note that I receive many supervision requests from prospective applicants.
 I typically only reply to those who demonstrate that they are actually interested in my research areas (as opposed to sending blanket emails to the entire department).